alanmcginnis/obsidian-links-cursor/README.md

-# Obsidian Links for Cursor
+# Cursor Clickable Obsidian Links

 Makes `obsidian://` links clickable in Markdown files (both in the editor and preview).